-(Victor Valley) — Aggressive and threatening phone calls by criminals impersonating IRS agents remain near the top of the annual “Dirty Dozen” list of tax scams for the 2015 filing season, the Internal Revenue Service announced today.
+(Victor Valley)— Aggressive and threatening phone calls by criminals impersonating IRS agents remain a major threat to taxpayers, headlining the annual “Dirty Dozen” list of tax scams for the 2016 filing season, the Internal Revenue Service announced today.

-The IRS has seen a surge of these phone scams in recent months as scam artists threaten police arrest, deportation, license revocation and other things.
+The IRS has seen a surge of these phone scams as scam artists threaten police arrest, deportation, license revocation and other things.
 The IRS reminds taxpayers to guard against all sorts of con games that arise during any filing season.

-The Treasury Inspector General for Tax Administration (TIGTA) has received reports of roughly 290,000 contacts since October 2013 and has become aware of nearly 3,000 victims who have collectively paid over $14 million as a result of the scam, in which individuals make unsolicited calls to taxpayers fraudulently claiming to be IRS officials and demanding that they send them cash via prepaid debit cards.
+This January, the Treasury Inspector General for Tax Administration (TIGTA) announced they have received reports of roughly 896,000 contacts since October 2013 and have become aware of over 5,000 victims who have collectively paid over $26.5 million as a result of the scam.

 The IRS will never:

 - Call to demand immediate payment, nor will the agency call about taxes owed without first having mailed you a bill.

 - Demand that you pay taxes without giving you the opportunity to question or appeal the amount they say you owe.

 - Require you to use a specific payment method for your taxes, such as a prepaid debit card.